 We planned a full day out through Chris Andreou Quad, Buggy and Jeep Safaris.
 I was kind of nervous as I had never driven a quad before, it was going to be interesting that’s for sure.
 Our trip consisted of around eight hours of exploring.
 We started the day with a pick up from our apartment at 7:45, we were taken to the excursion site where we paid the remaining amount and then given our quads.
 I think my face said it all after a minute of sitting on my quad I looked rather worried.
 I think this was noticeable as I got switched to another quad which was easier to control and positioned right behind the professional, thankfully I was back in the game.

-We set off on the main roads, a little nervy but all was well, all in a line we followed each other up and out of the town center.
+We set off on the main roads, a little nervy but all was well, all in a line we followed each other up and out of the town centre.
 We had no idea what route we were going to go on so this added to the excitement; I do love a mystery tour.
 We went on for about an hour, going up and down all types of terrain once we left the main roads behind.
 The time certainly does fly when you’re having fun.
 Our son Joe who is 11 loved every second of it, thankfully he was on my husband’s quad, just for extra safety.
 I’ve no idea why I was so worried about Joe, as when we finally stopped at Latchi Harbour to board our boat for the Blue Lagoon trip, he was hopping with excitement.

 We were all a little frazzled from the sun and wind when we arrived in Latchi a very sweet fishing village.
 Sun cream is a must when you’re on quad bikes, the sun in Cyprus is hot, and don’t forget your water and hats in a backpack!